Hey everyone, I'm Travis Jamison

 , the original founder of AMZ Tracker.
 Although I have since passed the torch of AMZ Tracker on to its new owners, I am now investing and partnering with companies selling on Amazon via Smash.vc

 and growing them as Smash Digital

 , and know just how much of an impact properly utilizing Amazon's Sponsored Products (PPC) can have on a brand.

 In fact, one of the first things that our partners do when sitting down with a new Amazon business is look how we can improve PPC campaigns.
 This is the quickest way to boost up revenue in 9/10 cases.
 I urge you to take advantage of this yourself to see if it can work for your brand.

 The Impatient Entrepreneur’s Guide to Setting Up Amazon PPC

-Admin Update For 2017: There is now a badass Amazon PPC management software that has now been released.
+Admin Update For 2018: There is now a badass Amazon PPC Management Software that has now been released.
 We recommend checking it out to simplify, optimize and improve your Amazon PPC campaign management.
 They also have a much better guide than is offered here.